shane-os/my-next-adventure/README.md

  * The HTML code was passed through the W3C Validator
  * The CSS code was passed through the Jigsaw Validator and the single error found of an incorrect padding setting was resolved.
  * The JavaScript code was passed through the JSHint Validator and the three missing semi-colons were inputed into the code.
+ * The Python code files adhere to the PEP8 styling guidelines.

 ## Resolution of Bugs:
 #### Dashboard Access: